-CARE empowers individuals to leave abusive home environments by providing emergency protective care through network of government and private organizations and individuals.
+CARE empowers individuals to leave abusive home environments by providing emergency protective care through a network of government and private organizations and individuals.

 Companion Animal Rescue Effort (CARE) is a network of safe havens for the animals of domestic violence victims in New Mexico.
 CARE empowers individuals to leave abusive home environments by providing temporary housing for companion animals, livestock and exotic animals.
 Temporary homes are provided through a network of government agencies and private agencies, veterinary clinics, groomers, boarding kennels and private individuals.
 Many of the safe havens within the New Mexico network are free of charge; others charge a nominal fee or operate on a sliding scale.

 APNM provides information about the CARE program and information concerning the link between domestic violence and animal abuse to law enforcement officials, service providers and concerned citizens.

 Resources for Victims of Domestic Violence in New Mexico

 - Children, Youth & Families Department - Domestic Violence Resources: website | 1-800-797-3260

 - National Domestic Violence Hotline: 1-800-799-SAFE(7233) or TTY 1-800-787-3224

 - New Mexico Coalition Against Domestic Violence Provider Map

 - To request copies of our CARE brochure (available in English or Spanish), please call 505-265-2322, ext.
 23.

 - Report instances of animal abuse by calling 877-5-HUMANE.